oroinc/documentation/commerce/user_guide/overview/customers/customer_users_overview.rst

     - Customer user role(s)
     - Website to redirect the customer upon login

-* View requests for quotes, sales orders, quotes created or submitted by the customer user
+* View requests for quotes, sales orders, quotes created or submitted by the customer user.
-* View communication with the customer that happened using email, notes or scheduled events
+* View communication with the customer that happened using email, notes or scheduled events.
-* View additional information attached to customer user
+* View additional information attached to customer user.
-* Enable and disable the customer
+* Enable and disable the customer.
-* Reset the customer user password
+* Reset the customer user password.

 .. note:: You can delegate this function to the customer who will access user and role management in the OroCommmerce front store (see `Delegating Users and Role Management to the Customer section <./../user-guide/customers/delegate>`_ for more information).